diethardsteiner/diethardsteiner.github.io/_posts/2014-10-15-CCC-Add-Event-Info-to-your-Charts.md

 In this example we will try to show information for charts that lasted for a specific period.
 There are various approaches to solving this:

 - ranges: We could highlight ranges in the chart area.
 This works fine as long as there are not too many overlapping events.
 The other disadvantage of this approach is that the classic ranges usually do not allow us to show an event name.
 - upside-down bar chart: A trick would be to use a bar chart.
-Strickly speaking or events do not have any quantitative data, but we can just make up the bar height.
+Strickly speaking our events do not have any quantitative data, but we can just make up the bar height.
 This approach also allows us to show labels.
 - (grid) lines
 - our custome solution